CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 - Black marching shoes or Guard shoes (purchase)

-- Black marching gloves (purchase if your section requires it)
+- Black marching gloves (purchase)

 - Uniform garment bag (issued)